carboni-rob/grapesjs/docs/modules/Assets.md

 ```

-Worth nothing that by doing this you can't do much with assets (if you double click on them nothing happens) and this is because you've not indicated any target.
+Worth noting that by doing this you can't do much with assets (if you double click on them nothing happens) and this is because you've not indicated any target.
 Try just to select an image in your canvas and run this in console (you should first make the editor globally available `window.editor = editor;` in your script)

 ```js
 editor.runCommand('open-assets', {